theweboftrust/wot.id-public-docs/01_Project_Overview_And_Principles.md

 6.  **Atomic Data Structure & Modularity**: Implements atomic and independently manageable data fragments for identity and credentials.
 Identity is not a monolithic profile but is composed of secure, atomic data fragments shared selectively.
 7.  **Crypto-Agility & Future-Proof Security**: All sensitive identity data is protected by **quantum-resistant encryption** using hybrid X25519 + ML-KEM-768 (NIST FIPS 203).
 The encryption infrastructure supports all data types: identity claims (name, DOB, address), health data, documents, and P2P messages.
 Users own their encryption keys via BIP-39 mnemonic backup—wot.id servers never see plaintext sensitive data.
 (See: `docs/02_System_Architecture.md` section 10.2)
 8.  **Device-to-Device Trust & P2P Flows**: Establishes and verifies identity through direct, peer-to-peer attestations and device-to-device flows.
-9.  **IOTA-Native and W3C-Compliant**: All on-chain logic is built using IOTA-native technologies, primarily **Move smart contracts** deployed directly on IOTA mainnet (Protocol 17).
+9.  **IOTA-Native and W3C-Compliant**: All on-chain logic is built using IOTA-native technologies, primarily **Move smart contracts** deployed directly on IOTA mainnet (Protocol 20).
 The system uses a custom **Identity Registry** pattern (`wot_identity_registry.move`) for decentralized DID-to-Profile lookups.
-Identity Service generates W3C DID Core 1.0 compliant DIDs using Ed25519 + BLAKE3 cryptographic derivation.
-Backend executes transactions via IOTA CLI with iota-sdk v1.13.1 for type definitions.
+Backend API generates W3C DID Core 1.0 compliant DIDs using Ed25519 + BLAKE3 cryptographic derivation and executes transactions via IOTA CLI with iota-sdk v1.17.2 for type definitions.
 (See: [Move Concepts | IOTA Documentation](https://docs.iota.org/developer/iota-101/move-overview/))
 10. **Universal TrustLevel & Selective Disclosure**: A universal TrustLevel (-100,000 to +100,000) is enforced everywhere, where negative values indicate distrust, zero represents neutrality, and positive values indicate trust.
 All flows reference and enforce selective disclosure and user sovereignty.

 These principles must be referenced and enforced when designing and implementing any aspect of `wot.id`.